-(h) If the agency or bidder requires bonding, lines of credit or insurance, the bidder will notify the Minority or Women Business Enterprise of this requirement and refer them to a potential source where this requirement may be met;
+(h) If DAS Central Purchasing or bidder requires bonding, lines of credit or insurance, the bidder will notify the Minority or Women Business Enterprise of this requirement and refer them to a potential source where this requirement may be met;

-(i) The bidder contacted at least two minority and women community organizations and contractor groups, local, state and federal business assistance officers, and other organizations identified by the Advocate for Minority, Women and Emerging Small Businesses that assist in the recruitment and referral of Minority or Women Business Enterprises to economic opportunities; and
+(i) The bidder contacted at least two minority and women community organizations and contractor groups, local, state and federal business assistance officers, and other organizations identified by the Office of Minority, Women and Emerging Small Business that assist in the recruitment and referral of Minority or Women Business Enterprises to economic opportunities; and

-(j) The good faith efforts documented by the bidder are certified to be reasonably expected to produce participation in this project by capable and competitive Minority or Women Business Enterprises.
+(j) The good faith efforts documented by the bidder are certified to be reasonably expected to produce participation in this project by capable and competitive Minority or Women Businesses.

 (4) Bid invitations will contain a checklist for the convenience of the bidder for recording and documenting the completion of the above listed actions.
-Completion of the checklist is optional for the bidder.
-Nevertheless, documentation of the actions listed in subsections (3)(a) through (j) of this rule, is mandatory and this information must be submitted with the bid.
+Documentation of the actions listed in subsections (3)(a) through (j) of this rule, is mandatory and this information must be submitted with the bid.
 Failure to complete and submit documentation will result in the bid being rejected as nonresponsive.

-(5) A bidder who contracts with an agency shall not discriminate against Minority or Women Business Enterprises in the awarding of subcontracts.
-A contractor's good faith efforts must be reasonably expected by the contractor to produce participation by Minority or Women Business Enterprises.
-Contractor shall certify as part of thebid documents accompanying the bid on a public contract that the contractor has not discriminated against Minority or Women Business Enterprises in obtaining any required subcontracts and that the contractor reasonably expected the above documented good faith efforts to result in participation by Minority or Women Business Enterprises.
-Example of certifying statement: By signing this document bidder hereby certifies that bidder has not discriminated against Minority or Women Business Enterprises in obtaining any subcontracts for this project, and that the documented good faith efforts of bidder were reasonably expected to result in participation by Minority or Women Business Enterprises in this project, in compliance with this OAR 125-030-0081(5).
+(5) A bidder who contracts with an agency shall not discriminate against Minority or Women Businesses in the awarding of subcontracts.
+A contractor's good faith efforts must be reasonably expected by the contractor to produce participation by Minority or Women Businesses.
+Contractor shall certify as part of the bid documents accompanying the bid on a public contract that the contractor has not discriminated against Minority or Women Businesses in obtaining any required subcontracts and that the contractor reasonably expected the above documented good faith efforts to result in participation by Minority or Women Businesses.
+Example of certifying statement: By signing this document bidder hereby certifies that bidder has not discriminated against Minority or Women Businesses in obtaining any subcontracts for this project, and that the documented good faith efforts of bidder were reasonably expected to result in participation by Minority or Women Businesses in this project, in compliance with this OAR 125-030-0081(5).